Coin collecting, coin commentary, coin images, and coin values for the passionate and the not-so-passionate coin collector

 What is in the name?

-CoinTrapTM Commentary: The 2009 First Spouse Gold Coins include images of Elizabeth Monroe, Louisa Adams, and special issues for Andrew Jackson and Martin Van Buren.
+CoinTrapTM Commentary: The 2009 First Spouse Gold Coins include images of Anna Harrison, Letitia Tyler, and Julia Tyler.

-The first spouses of America contributed immeasurably to the progress and culture of America.
-To date, all of the “First Spouses” have been women, although we will no-doubt one day have a male “First Spouse” adorning our coins some day.
+Behind every good man stands a better woman.
+So the saying goes--and I happen to subscribe to such belief.
+With cause to celebrate the strong women who shaped the men standing in the presidency of the strongest democracy in the world, the First Spouse Gold coins represent the diligence, sacrifice, virtue, and sheer grit that these woman must have exhibited throughout their lives.
+Of course, although all of the “First Spouses” to date have been women, we will no-doubt one day have a male “First Spouse” adorning our coins.
 All of the first spouse gold coins are 1/2 ounce 99.99% fine gold (24 karat), with a face value of $10.
-The actual market price is of course much higher than the nominal face value shown on the coin.
-This is genuinely beautiful coinage and worthy of any coin collection.
+Of course, the actual market price is much higher than the nominal face value shown on the coin.
+May our First Spouses be emblazoned in our memories for all time!

-Obverse - 2008 First Spouse Elizabeth Monroe Coin
+Obverse - 2009 First Spouse Anna Harrison Coin

-Portrait of Elizabeth Monroe, wife of President James Monroe.
+Portrait of Anna Harrison, wife of President William Henry Harrison.

 Designer: Joel Iskowitz